neulab/InterpretEval/README.md

 ![image](fig/interpretEval.gif)

-### Attributes
+### Attribute Definition
-Overall, we have define 8 attributes for the NER task, and 7 attributes for the CWS task.
+Taking NER and CWS tasks for example, we have defined 8 attributes for the NER task, and 7 attributes for the CWS task.

 | Id |              NER            | 			   CWS 			     |
 |----|-----------------------------|---------------------------------|